-Report the Fall 2012 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2014 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2012 Student to Faculty ratio 8 to 1 (based on 1313.3 students Faculty counts exclude social work faculty (13 full-time, 5 part-time) and 160.6 faculty).
+12 Fall 2014 Student to Faculty ratio 8 to 1 (based on 1296.6 students Faculty count excludes 10 FT and 11 PT Social al Work Fac culty and 156.2 faculty).